About the Global Authentic Memory Initiative

 Public verifier, open source, and international scale

-The long-term goal is a truly public infrastructure — open toolchain, mirrorable index, and a public verification interface woven into the archival and provenance ecosystems where the world's most important collections live.
-Governed by the institutions, researchers, and civil-society stewards who depend on it.
-Creating the infrastructure humanity's historical record can rest on.
+The long-term goal is a truly public infrastructure: an open toolchain, a mirrorable index, and a public verification interface woven into the archival and provenance ecosystems where the world's most important collections live.
+Governed by the institutions, researchers, and civil-society stewards who depend on it, we are creating the infrastructure humanity's historical record can rest on.

 Newsletter